nelenkov/ecdh-kx/README.md

-#ECDH on Android sample app.
+#ECDH on Android sample app

 Code sample for the blog post at http://nelenkov.blogspot.com/2011/12/using-ecdh-on-android.html